Computational design for (industrial) designers using Rhino Grasshopper

 Willemijn coordinates the Minor Advanced Prototyping, which revolves around adopting an iterative prototyping and evaluation cycle, as a central to a design process.
 The courses in the minor revolve around topics such as human digital modeling, computational design, digital fabrication (incl.
 3D printing), and prototyping with and for extended reality.
 She, Sander Minnoye, and Wolf Song initiated the development of this open educational resource, in 2022, to serve course material for the Minor Advanced Prototyping, ánd the course Computational Design for Digital Fabrication.

-Anne van den Dool, Delft University of Technology, Faculty of Industrial Design Engineering
+Anne van den Dool, Faculty of Industrial Design Engineering, Delft University of Technology, The Netherlands

 Anne van den Dool is Lead Engineer at Parts on Demand.
 She also worked part time as lecturer at the Faculty of Industrial Design Engineering from 2021 to 2023.
 Her expertise is in Computational Design and Design for Additive Manufacturing.
 In her current role, Anne leads the R&D team and consults customers on how to optimize products for SLS 3D printing.
 Prior, Anne worked at Maatbril, where she created made-to-measure eyewear, using 3D scanning, parametric design, and 3D printing.
 She has a BSc and MSc degree from Industrial Design Engineering, TU Delft.